OpenMDAO/Aviary/aviary/docs/user_guide/features/blended_wing_body.md

 ![BWB low speed aero](../images/BWB_GASP_Aero_lowspeed.png)

 This model has its limitations.
 Generally speaking, it is good for number of passengers fewer than 250.
 There are other limitations.
 For detailed discussions, we refer readers to developer guide.

+6. Computation of total lift coefficient

+The total lift coefficient is a scaled sum of lift coeficient of the wings and the lift coefficient of the body.
+For the wing, the ratio of the exposed wing area vs the wing area scales the the lift coefficient of the wings.
+For the body, the ratio of planform area over the the wing area.